vectorgrp/sil-kit/docs/api/capi/flexray.rst

 .. doxygenfunction:: ib_Flexray_Controller_ExecuteCmd

-**The following set of functions can be used to register event handlers to the controller:**
+**The following set of functions can be used to add and remove event handlers on the controller:**

 .. doxygenfunction:: ib_Flexray_Controller_AddFrameHandler
 .. doxygenfunction:: ib_Flexray_Controller_AddFrameTransmitHandler